 Synchronicity.
-The three components of this dish, scallops, kimchi, and sesame mayo, complemented each other so well, and the combination so delicious, my guests wanted seconds.
+The three components of this dish, scallops, kimchi fritter, and sesame mayo, complemented each other so well.
+The combination was so delicious, my guests wanted seconds.
 I had to remind them it was just the appetizer.

-The creaminess of the sesame mayo, the sweet and umami taste of the scallops, and the slightly hot and sour taste of the kimchi fritters, complemented each other beautifully, helped in part by the fact it is intended to be an appetiser so is quite a small serving size.
-There is no reason this could not be expanded to a main course, but it would need something else to keep the balance.
-A salad would work perfectly.
+The creaminess of the sesame mayo, the sweet and umami taste of the scallops, and the slightly hot and sour taste of the kimchi fritters, complemented each other beautifully.
+Being intended as an appetiser, so a small serving size, helped of course.
+There is no reason this could not be expanded into a main course, but it would need something else to keep the balance.
+A accompaniment such as this tomato wakame salad would work perfectly.

 The mayo offers the most scope for experimentation.
-I didn’t make it from scratch in this case for time reasons, but used a good quality Italian mayonnaise and added the sesame components.
-If you can get the Japanese Kewpie brand, you could use the roasted sesame variety.
+I didn’t make it from scratch in this case for time reasons, but used a good quality Japanese Kewpie mayo.
+You could even use the roasted sesame variety.
 Its so good.
 Alternatively, you could make your own Kewpie style mayonnaise.
 One of my most valued reference sites, seriouseats.com, tells you how.

 Scallops on a kimchi fritter with sesame mayo

 - 1 cup kimchi drained and diced retain the juice

 - 1/2 cup flour

 - 1 tsp baking powder

 - 1/4 cup grated cheese gruyere, gouda, Emmental, or cheddar

 - 1/4 cup mayonaise buy a really good one, or make your own